VishwaParmar/Affordify---ASDC-Project/README.md

 ### Getting Started

-To run Affordify locally, you'll need to have Java and Node.js installed on your computer.
+To run Affordify locally, you must have Java and Node.js installed on your computer.
 Once you have these installed, follow these steps:

 1. Clone the repository: git clone **[https://github.com/VishwaParmar/Affordify---ASDC-Project.git]**